-Tiara Roxanne (PhD) is an Indigenous cyberfeminist, scholar and artist based in Berlin.
+Tiara Roxanne (PhD) is an Indigenous cyberfeminist, scholar and artist based between Berlin and NYC.
 Her research and artistic practice investigates the encounter between the Indigenous Body and AI.
 More particularly, she explores the colonial structure embedded within artificial intelligence learning systems in her writing and her performance art through textile.
 Currently her work is mediated through the color red.
 She received the Zora Neale Hurston Award from Naropa University in 2013 where she graduated from with her MFA.
 Under the supervision of Catherine Malabou, Tiara completed her dissertation, "Recovering Indigeneity: Territorial Dehiscence and Digital Immanence" in June 2019.
-Tiara has presented her work at SOAS (London), SLU (Madrid), Transmediale (Berlin), Duke University (NC), re:publica (Berlin), Tech Open Air (Berlin), AMOQA (Athens), among others.
-She is currently a Researcher at DeZIM-Institut in Berlin, Germany.
+Tiara has presented her work at Images Festival (Toronto), Squeaky Wheel Film and Media Art Center (NY), Trinity Square Video (Toronto), SOAS (London), SLU (Madrid), Transmediale (Berlin), Duke University (NC), re:publica (Berlin), Tech Open Air (Berlin), AMOQA (Athens), among others.
+She is currently a Researcher at DeZIM-Institut.